 JOINT BASE SAN ANTONIO-RANDOLPH, Texas –

-The Joint Base San Antonio-Randolph Officers' Spouses' Club honored military women of yesteryear during their "November to Remember" function, where members of the club modeled female uniforms from the Army Air Corps era and other vintage pieces in fashion form Nov.
+The Joint Base San Antonio-Randolph Officers' Spouses' Club honored military women of yesteryear during their "November to Remember" function, where members of the club modeled female uniforms from the Army Air Corps era and other vintage pieces in fashion Nov.
 21 at the JBSA-Randolph Parr Club.

 Ten unique uniforms actually worn by active-duty women from World War II to the 1980s were displayed - three of them were on mannequins and the rest on people.